nativefier/nativefier/readme.md

 ### installation

 ```
+# for use in npm scripts
+npm i atom-shell-packager --save-dev

+# for use from cli
-npm i atom-shell-packager
+npm i atom-shell-packager -g

+# you also need atom-shell installed
-npm i atom-shell # if you dont have it already
+npm i atom-shell
 ```

 ### usage